“Miskatonic University is bathed in the blood of the students who have walked its halls. A place where the darkness is more than just shadows.”

 Some people may object to how much the book lowers the cosmic horror of the Mythos to comic book level and closer to PG urban fantasy than R-rated horror.
 The threat of life in Innsmouth is more being forced to partake in marriage when you’re gay as well as sticking to fundamentalist religion over the horror of inhuman transformation or sacrifice.
 Indeed, our fishy protagonist sees nothing weird about becoming a fish man and it comes with Aquaman-esque superpowers.

-Strangely, if I were to say which author this book reminds me of most, it wouldn’t be HP Lovecraft but actually Drew Hayes.
-Specifically, his Super Powereds and Villains Code series.
 The protagonists are likable but not particularly deep archetypes that are constantly running into absurd situation after absurd situation.
 The episodic nature is to the stories credit, and we get to see with them deal with everything from time travel to the Wild West to the Cult of Cthulhu in the 21st century.